 Information that we obtain through carrying out due diligence may be shared with other Royal Charities for Due Diligence Purposes.
 See “Data Sharing”.

 Donor due diligence may also include information which is considered “sensitive personal data”.
 This may include personal information regarding racial or ethnic origins, political opinions, religious beliefs, health and also information concerning criminal offences.

-Please note that we (or our service providers) or third party (including Project partner) event hosts may film or photograph those attending or taking part in our events.
+Please note that we (or our service providers) or third party (including partner) event hosts may film or photograph those attending or taking part in our events.

 We may use the footage or photographs for publicity and marketing/ fundraising purposes.
 For example, in print and/or digital material (including social media) or via external advertising and press outlets, all of which may be made available to the public.